When is the deadline to apply?

 - What did you learn from your leadership experience?

-- What are your expectations of the course?
+- What are your expectations for the course?

 - What skills or knowledge can you offer to other participants?

-- Are there any recent life events that might prevent your course completion and/or success?
+- Are there any recent life events that might prevent you from completing the program?